dbarac/pulseaudio-spectrum-visualizer/README.md

 ## Usage

-To use the default PulseAudio device:
+To use the default PulseAudio device (may not work):

 ```bash
 $ ./spectrum_visualizer